Montgomery, Texas: History

 The town of Montgomery was founded in the middle of the Lake Creek Settlement by W. W. Shepperd in July 1837 on 200 acres of land that had originally been part of the John Corner League.
-Shepperd had established the first store in the Lake Creek Settlement in 1835.
-W. W. Shepperd and his partner John Wyatt Moody named the town Montgomery.
+Shepperd had established the first store in the settlement in 1835; his partner John Wyatt Moody and he named the town Montgomery.

 Montgomery became the first county seat of Montgomery County shortly after the county was created on December 14, 1837.
-Montgomery County was the third county formed during the Republic of Texas.
+It was the third county formed during the Republic of Texas.
 The county originally extended from the Brazos River to the Trinity.
 The city was officially incorporated in 1848 with Judge Nathaniel Hart Davis as mayor.

 Etymology

-Local histories and accounts by 20th century historians held that the city and county of Montgomery were named after a family of early settlers to the area: Andrew Montgomery or Owen and Margaret Montgomery Shannon.
-However, recent evidence provided by Kameron Searle suggests that it is more likely that the town and county were named after Lemuel P. Montgomery, a major in the U.S. Army during the Creek War.
-John Wyatt Moody, one of the founders of Montgomery, was County Clerk of Montgomery County, Alabama before moving to Texas.
-Montgomery County, Alabama, is named for Lemuel P. Montgomery.
-Sam Houston, the President of the Republic of Texas when the town and county of Montgomery were founded, served in the Battle of Horseshoe Bend with Lemuel P. Montgomery, and witnessed his death in the front lines of the battle.
+Local histories and accounts by 20th-century historians held that the city and county of Montgomery were named after a family of early settlers to the area: Andrew Montgomery or Owen and Margaret Montgomery Shannon.
+However, recent evidence provided by Kameron Searle suggests that the town and county more likely were named after Lemuel P. Montgomery, a major in the U.S. Army during the Creek War.
+John Wyatt Moody, one of the founders of Montgomery, was county clerk of Montgomery County, Alabama, before moving to Texas, which is named for Lemuel P. Montgomery.
+Sam Houston, the president of the Republic of Texas when the town and county of Montgomery were founded, served in the Battle of Horseshoe Bend with Lemuel P. Montgomery and witnessed his death in the front lines of the battle.
 According to Searle, Moody and his partner W.W.
 Shepperd may have used Houston's connection with Lemuel Montgomery to help promote the creation of Montgomery County, with the town of Montgomery as the county seat.